mautic/user-documentation/docs/plugins/salesforce.rst

 .. vale on

-Visit the :xref:`Knowledgebase SF` for details on how to configure the Salesforce integration.
+Visit the :xref:`Knowledgebase article on Salesforce` for details on how to configure the Salesforce integration.